jlam39/O-Mazing/README.md

 To make the learning experience more engaging and interactive, the game will include animations and sound effects that will provide visual and audio feedback for each choice the player makes.

-Overall, "O-Mazing" will be a dun and effective way to learn more about Big-O notation and its importance in programming.
+Overall, "O-Mazing" will be a fun and effective way to learn more about Big-O notation and its importance in programming.

 ## Components
 1. Windows PC, macOS, Linux